MattBanuag/MattBanuag/README.md

 ``Digital Artisan (Developer/Lifelong Learner)``

-I'm a Software Developer graduate of the **Manitoba Institute of Trades and Technology** in Winnipeg!
+I'm a Software Developer graduate at the **Manitoba Institute of Trades and Technology** in Winnipeg!
 I write code, drink coffee, and shoot hoops.

 ```C#
 Developer developer = new Developer();